-I've never been big on drinking.
+I’ve never been big on drinking.
 Nor was I ever tempted to pretend to love drinking when I was in the Army or in college.
-While not someone who completely abstains, I've never understood the appeal of regularly downing liver poison to the point of blackout idiocy (the "devil's jazz cabbage" always seemed to me to be a lot less devilish an alternative when I was in university).
+While not someone who completely abstains, I’ve never understood the appeal of regularly downing liver poison to the point of blackout idiocy.
 Yet nine months ago, while in Fort Worth visiting a close friend of mine, he invited me to a familiar cocktail bar in the middle of the downtown area and I agreed to go.

 My friend and I ultimately decided to take our drinks downstairs to that speakeasy (I believe the password on that day was “Cary Grant”), and once we settled into that familiar dark space lit only by candles on the wall and the red light of the bar, we decided to move on to heavier discussion, which, somehow or other (it’s a bit of a haze), became centered around the subjects of morality and personal ethics.